Tactical and Strategic Kindness

 No one wants to listen to orchestra musicians playing disharmoniously.
 That is a bad trip.
 And yet, movie actors acting harmoniously is considered boring.
 Conflict, violence, and wild emotions are what make a film interesting.

 Why is harmonious interaction in drama considered boring, yet in music essential?
-Whatever the answer, there is at least the observation that some kind of harmonious interaction is interesting — even if it is predictable.
+Whatever the answer, there is at least the observation that some kind of harmonious interaction is pleasurable — even if it is predictable.
 It is not necessarily boring.
 It is arguably a matter of cultivation.
 Music listeners are, after all, quite particular in the types of music they find enjoyable, so harmony is not a sufficient criterion.
+Experience matters.
 Who knows?
 Perhaps, people who had never been exposed to music in childhood would grow up to prefer the sound of clanging trash can lids in adulthood.

 Ultimately, Clara decides to not stay in the heaven she dreams of.
 She instead opts to use her struggling family as raw material to create her own.
 Heaven, she realises, is no reward for a life well-led; it is the act of leading a life well.